Head & thorax

 Both sexes fully winged.
 Body brown to dark brown, tarsi and fore tibiae paler; antennal segments III–V and basal half of VI yellow; fore wings light brown.
-Head wider than long; three pairs of ocellar setae present, pair III slightly longer than distance between hind ocelli, arising just anterior to these ocelli.
-Antennae 8-segmented; segments III–IV with short forked sensorium.
-Pronotum with transverse lines of sculpture; 2 pairs of long posteroangular setae; 4 pairs of posteromarginal setae.
+Antennae 8-segmented; segments III–IV with short forked sense cone.
+Head with three pairs of ocellar setae, pair III slightly longer than distance between hind ocelli, arising just anterior to these ocelli.
+Pronotum with 2 pairs of long posteroangular setae; 4 pairs of posteromarginal setae.
 Metanotum weakly reticulate, posterior reticles forming distinctive arc at posterior margin; median setae arising at anterior margin; campaniform sensilla absent.
 Fore wing first vein with 2–4 setae on distal half; second vein with complete row of about 12 setae.
-Abdominal tergites III–VII with no sculpture medially; tergite VIII with no ctenidia but with several scattered microtrichia anterior to spiracle, posteromarginal comb with short microtrichia laterally but absent medially; tergite X with complete longitudinal split.
+Abdominal tergites III–VII with no sculpture medially; tergite VIII with no ctenidia but with several scattered microtrichia anterior to spiracle, posteromarginal comb absent medially but with short microtrichia laterally; tergite X with complete longitudinal split.
 Sternites without discal setae.

 Male smaller than female; sternites III–VII with large oval pore plate occupying half the length of each sternite.

 The genus Tenothrips was erected by Bhatti (1990c) and distinguished from the monotypic genus Ceratothrips.
 There are 19 species listed in Tenothrips, mainly from the Mediterranean region, but with several from North America that are sometimes placed in a separate genus Ewartithrips.

 Breeding in the flowers of various yellow-flowered Asteraceae.